getsentry/sentry/docs/config/index.rst

 .. note:: We are describing a client/server interaction where both components are provided by django-sentry.
 Other languages that provide a logging package that is comparable to the python ``logging`` package may define a sentry handler.
-Check the Integration with Sentry `Integration with Sentry <technical.html#integration-with-sentry>`_ paragraph.
+Check the :ref:`Extending Sentry <extending-sentry>` documentation.

 Integration with ``haystack`` (Search)
 --------------------------------------

 (This support is still under development)

 Note: You will need to install a forked version of Haystack which supports additional configuration.
-It can be obtained on `GitHub <http://github.com/disqus/django-haystack>`.
+It can be obtained on `GitHub <http://github.com/disqus/django-haystack>`_.

 Start by configuring your Sentry search backend::